BennisonDevadoss/BennisonDevadoss/README.md

 I'm a passionate software developer with a keen interest in building scalable applications and exploring new technologies.
 I enjoy working on challenging projects and continuously learning to improve my skills.

-I'm a software engineer with a deep passion for backend development, system design, and building scalable applications.
-I enjoy working with technologies like UNIX/Linux, JavaScript, Node.js, SQL, and Python, and I primarily develop using FastAPI for robust backend services.
+I'm especially drawn to backend development and system design, with hands-on experience in UNIX/Linux, JavaScript, Node.js, SQL, and Python.
+I build robust APIs using FastAPI and deploy applications on platforms like Google Cloud.

-I'm especially interested in modern AI tooling, working with frameworks like LlamaIndex, LangChain, and LangGraph to build intelligent, agentic workflows.
-I'm always exploring new technologies and deploying efficient systems on platforms like Google Cloud.
+I also love experimenting with modern AI tooling—LlamaIndex, LangChain, and LangGraph—to create intelligent, agentic workflows.

-As a tech blogger, I love sharing what I learn, breaking down complex topics, and connecting with others in the developer community.
+As a tech blogger, I enjoy breaking down complex concepts and sharing my learnings with the developer community.
+Let’s connect, collaborate, and build something impactful! 🚀

 * 🌍  I'm based in Tamil Nadu, India
 * 🖥️  See my portfolio at [bennison-portfolio.vercel.app](http://bennison-portfolio.vercel.app/)